Alternating Linearization for Structured Regularization Problems: Application to general structured regularization problems

-In the following we apply the alternating linearization algorithm to solve the generalized lasso problem (\ref{glasso}).
-Here we assume the least squares loss, as in the previous subsection.
+In the following we apply the alternating linearization algorithm to solve more general structured regularization problems including the generalized Lasso (\ref{glasso1}).
+Here we assume the least square loss, as in the previous subsection.
 The objective function can be written as follows:

 For example, for the one-dimensional fused lasso, $R$ is the following $(p-1) \times p$ matrix: